Zeyad-Amr/Photostudio/README.md

     - If the edge image is not None, the method proceeds to call the __hough_circles() method with the input image, edge image, minimum radius, maximum radius, delta radius, number of thetas, and the bin threshold as arguments.
     - The __hough_circles() method applies the Hough Circle Transform to the edge image to detect circles.
     - Finally, it returns the output image which is the input image with the detected circles superimposed on it.

+8. `__hough_ellipses(self, image, edge_image, a_min, a_max, delta_a, b_min, b_max, delta_b, num_thetas, bin_threshold, post_process=True)`
+    - This is a private method called __hough_ellipses which takes an image, an edge image (binary image with detected edges), the minimum and maximum values for the semi-major and semi-minor axes (a and b), their respective increments (delta_a and delta_b), the number of angles to consider (num_thetas), a bin threshold value (bin_threshold) and a boolean flag to perform post-processing (post_process).
+    - The method uses the Hough transform to detect ellipses in the edge image.
+    - The accumulator is a dictionary where the key is a tuple of ellipse parameters (x_center, y_center, a, b, t) and the value is the number of votes for that ellipse.
+    - The loop over edge pixels is used to vote for all possible ellipses that pass through that point, using the ranges of a, b, and t specified as arguments.
+    - The parameter t is the angle at which the major axis is oriented.
+    - After all edge pixels have voted, the method sorts the accumulator by the number of votes in descending order and loops through each candidate ellipse.
+    - The current_vote_percentage is the percentage of angles that voted for that ellipse.
+    - If it is greater than or equal to the bin threshold, the method checks if there are any previously found ellipses that overlap with this one.
+If there is no overlap, the ellipse is added to the list of ellipses found.
+    - If post-processing is enabled, the method applies a pixel threshold value to filter out very similar ellipses and draws the shortlisted ellipses on the output image in red.
+    - Finally, the method returns the output image with the detected ellipses drawn on it.

 9. `detect_ellipses(self, min_radius1, max_radius1, min_radius2, max_radius2, threshold, color)`
     - This is a method that uses the Hough transform to detect ellipses in an input image.